Psychological Anthropology in Video Games

 Classical monsters are repulsive, hostile, primal (in contrast with the modern society), have several arms, sticky tentacles, large glassy eyes… They are frightening - especially for children who have many nightmares until 6 years old.
 Thus, nightmares are an important part of the cerebral maturation process.
 It allows children to exteriorize the anxiety they can’t express by other means.
 The fact that most of the monsters are anthropomorphic - i.e. look like humans - greatly participates in this process by binding children’s anxiety to themselves.

 Using monsters in video games is an excellent way to create an immediate challenge: players naturally face it as a defensive reaction, in the same way monsters can startle them or create a disturbing atmosphere like in the Silent Hill series.
-However, this mechanic only works in the short term: facing monsters becomes a routine and the game tension considerably decreases once a player has overcome his fear.
+However, this mechanic only works in the short term: facing monsters becomes a routine and the game tension considerably decreases once a player has overcome their fear.
 Moreover, the player unconscious matches the monsters to the player anxiety and defeating it generates a satisfaction / a relief.
 The best example that comes to my mind is Doom 3 which gradually becomes a classical FPS as the player can easily guess where next enemies will spawn - breaking the surprise effect and psychologically getting him ready for the fight.

 Let's now study the modern definition of the term - i.e. the image nowadays people have.
 You can see below a street interview carried out in 2005 by the social studies department of the Pierre Mendes France University.
 The question asked was: "What do you consider as monstrous?".